 What Is Generalized Anxiety Disorder?

-People with generalized anxiety disorder (GAD) are filled with greatly exaggerated worry and tension -- even though there is usually nothing to worry about.
+People with generalized anxiety disorder (GAD) are filled with greatly exaggerated worry and tension -- even though there is usually nothing beyond ordinary concerns to worry about.
 These individuals anticipate disaster and ruminate about their health, their finances, their work, their relationships and family problems.